Crown & Bridge Preparation Aftercare

 The temporary protects your tooth and keeps your gums and nearby teeth in proper alignment.

-If you’re uncomfortable doing this yourself, and there’s no pain, store the temporary safely in a clean plastic bag and bring it with you to our office during regular hours.
+- If you’re not comfortable doing this, and there’s no pain, store it in a clean plastic bag and bring it to our office during regular hours.

 If Your Temporary Breaks